ASML-Labs/PPTX.jl/docs/src/tablestyle.md

 If you use a matrix as table content, the header will by default not be created.
 So you can add it manually through the styling.

-Let's also add some more complexity, like rotation, margins, colors, lines, etc.
+Let's also add some more complexity, like text direction, margins, colors, lines, etc.
-Make the example from https://github.com/ASML-Labs/PPTX.jl/issues/41

 I will first define a few helper functions for the table cell styling: